Asana/devrel-examples/javascript/webhooks-nodejs/README.md

 const resourceType = "task"; // Specify the resource type (e.g., task, project)
 ```

-> **Note:** Make sure to set [`targetUri`](https://developers.asana.com/docs/webhook) parameter to your public ngrok domain instead of a `localhost` domain, such as `http://localhost:8000/receiveWebhook`.
+> **Note:** Make sure to set the [`targetUri`](https://developers.asana.com/docs/webhook) parameter to your public ngrok domain instead of a `localhost` domain, such as `http://localhost:8000/receiveWebhook`.
 This means you must replace `localhost:8000` with your unique ngrok domain.
 The target URI should be your ngrok server's "Forwarding" domain followed by `/receiveWebhook`.
 >
 > The final value for your target URI will look something like this: `https://0d32-71-236-53-92.ngrok-free.app/receiveWebhook`.